Nic Petan: Professional

 After finishing major junior hockey, Petan immediately jumped to the NHL, starting the 2015–16 season with the Winnipeg Jets.
 He scored a goal in his NHL debut for the Jets on October 8, 2015, against Tuukka Rask of the Boston Bruins.
 On November 19, 2015, he was reassigned to the Jets' American Hockey League (AHL) affiliate, the Manitoba Moose.
 On March 17, 2016, the Jets recalled Petan.

 Petan made the Jets' opening night roster for the 2017–18 season, but was reassigned to the Moose after playing in six games.
 He scored at a point-per-game pace with Manitoba, registering 15 goals and 37 assists in 52 games.
 He was recalled to the Jets on two occasions finishing with 2 goals in 15 games.
 On August 1, 2018, following the completion of his entry-level contract earlier in the off-season, Petan was signed as a restricted free agent to a one-year, two-way extension with the Jets.

 Petan, now waiver eligible, began the 2018–19 season with the Jets.
 He played sparingly for the Central Division-contending Jets, appearing in just 13 games approaching the trade deadline before he was traded to the Toronto Maple Leafs in exchange for Pär Lindholm on February 25, 2019.
 On March 21, Petan signed a two-year contract extension with the Leafs.

 On July 28, 2021, the Vancouver Canucks signed Petan to a one-year, two-way contract worth $750,000 at the NHL level.

 At the conclusion of his contract with the Canucks, Petan left as a free agent and signed his first contract with an American team, agreeing to a two-year, two-way contract with the Minnesota Wild on July 13, 2022.

 On March 8, 2024, the Wild traded Petan to the New York Rangers in exchange for Turner Elson.
 He immediately joined AHL affiliate, the Hartford Wolf Pack, where he played out the remainder of the season by posting 8 points in 15 regular season appearances and 4 points through 10 playoff games.

 As a free agent after his contract with the Rangers concluded, Petan was signed to his first contract abroad in agreeing to join Russian outfit, Ak Bars Kazan of the Kontinental Hockey League (KHL) on a one-year deal on July 29, 2024.

 After a lone season in the KHL, Petan moved to Switzerland in agreeing to a two-year contract with HC Ambrì-Piotta of the National League (NL) on June 23, 2025.
-On October 29, 2025, Petan was released by HC Ambri-Piotta following bad performances.
-He only managed to score one goal in 15 games while posting a +/- of -13.
+On October 29, 2025, Petan was released by HC Ambri-Piotta after struggling to adapt offensively in Switzerland.
+He only managed to score one goal in 15 games with Ambri-Piotta while posting a +/- of -13.

+On July 13, 2026, Petan signed a one-year deal with the Shanghai Dragons of the Kontinental Hockey League.